srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     > **Note**:  If you receive a message stating _"Dependency update required for IoT extension version"_ when running the Azure CLI command, then press `y` to accept the update and press `Enter`.
 This will allow the command to continue as expected.

+    The `monitor-events` command (within the `az iot hub` Azure CLI module) offers the capability to monitor device telemetry and other message types sent to an Azure IoT Hub.
+This can be a very useful tool during code development, and the convenience of the command-line interface is also nice.

     The `--device-id` parameter is optional and allows you to monitor the events from a single device.
-If the parameters is omitted, the command will monitor all events sent to the specified Azure IoT Hub.
+If the parameter is omitted, the command will monitor all events sent to the specified Azure IoT Hub.

-    The `monitor-events` command within the `az iot hub` Azure CLI module offers the capability to monitor device telemetry & messages sent to an Azure IoT Hub from within the command-line / terminal.

 1. Notice that the `az iot hub monitor-events` Azure CLI command outputs a JSON representation of the events that are arriving at your specified Azure IoT Hub.